-Rule 1.8 Duty to Notify Board of Change of Address.
-Any acupuncturist who is licensed to practice as an acupuncturist in this state and changes their practice location or mailing address shall immediately notify the Board in writing of the change.
-Failure to notify within 30 days could result in disciplinary action.
+Rule 1.8 | Duty to Notify Board of Change of Address

+Any acupuncturist who is licensed to practice in this state and changes their practice location or mailing address shall immediately notify the Board in writing of the change.
+Failure to notify within thirty (30) days could result in disciplinary action.